MarlonCajamarca/Face-Eye-Neural-Object-Tracker/README.md

-# Webcam Neural Face-Eye Tracker
+# Face-Eye Neural Object Tracker

 Custom Face and Eye tracking implemented with a custom FaceEye pre-trained YOLOv4 model, DeepSort, on TensorFlow.
 YOLOv4 is a state of the art algorithm that uses deep convolutional neural networks to perform object detections.